alecmuffett/draft-muffett-end-to-end-secure-messaging/README.md

 # draft-muffett-end-to-end-secure-messaging

-The submitted versions are available at https://datatracker.ietf.org/doc/draft-muffett-end-to-end-secure-messaging/
+The submitted versions are available at: https://datatracker.ietf.org/doc/draft-muffett-end-to-end-secure-messaging/

+Maillist discussion is available at: https://mailarchive.ietf.org/arch/browse/mls/

 The current unsubmitted draft text can be found here.